Canberra Croatia FC

-Canberra Croatia Football Club is an Australian semi-professional soccer club based in the suburb of Deakin in the south of Canberra, Australian Capital Territory founded in 1958.
-The club currently competes in the National Premier Leagues Capital Football.
+Canberra Croatia Football Club is an Australian semi-professional soccer club based in the suburb of Deakin in the south of Canberra, Australian Capital Territory, founded in 1958.
+The club currently competes in the National Premier Leagues Capital Football and also compete in Australian Championship from 2025 as invitee after winning Capital Football Premiers in 2025 season.

 Since 1960, Canberra Croatia has always competed in the top level of ACT soccer either side of a brief stint in the top level of NSW soccer between 1988 and 1994.
 They are the most successful soccer club in ACT history with 23 league premierships and 18 finals championships and ACT Federation Cups collected.

 History

 Establishment and early years

 Canberra FC was established in 1958 by the local Canberran Croatian community as Croatia Soccer Club but was simply known as Croatia.
 The club commenced competitive play and entered the ACT second division in 1959.
 After spending one season in the second division, Croatia SC was promoted to the first division.

 In 1960 the newly formed ACT Soccer Association, working under the title of Soccer Canberra, introduced new club naming regulations that prohibited names with ethnic ties.
 Croatia SC changed its name to Soccer Club HOPE in accordance to the new regulations.
 The name however was chosen to reflect the acronym of the Croatian Liberation Movement, who are known as HOP.

 SC HOPE won its first title in 1962, beating Kosciusko to the league Premiership crown.
 HOPE backed up this first title up with success in the finals series as the club added the Championship title to its honours list with a 7–3 victory over Kosciusko in the grand final.
 HOPE additionally added the 1962 ACT Federations Cup and NSW Robertson Cup to complete a quadruple title haul.
 The club added a further two premierships and a championship to its cabinet between 1963 and 1966 as HOPE and Juventus battled it out in the league and finals for titles.

 In 1967 the club changed its name back to Croatia with a slightly different full name of Croatia Deakin Soccer Club to reflect the suburb the club is from and based.
 Croatia finished the 1967 season as league runner-up to Juventus but claimed a 2–1 victory in the grand final over Cooma United.

 17 August 1969, Croatia Deakin claimed its fourth league title of its first full decade in ACT soccer and twelfth title overall (4 Premierships & Championships, 2 Federation Cups, 1 ACT Ampol Cup and 1 NSW Robertson Cup).
 Then on 11 November 1969, to complete the decade, Croatia Deakin opened its clubrooms, restaurants and bars on Grose St Deakin, across the road from the soccer ground.
 This new clubhouse and soccer facilities was the first of its kind in Canberra.